 Yes, technically speaking it is.
 All the HTML files for all the pages of your website can be exported from Weebly.
 These can be imported to WordPress (using plugins or FTP software) or any other appropriate web server as desired.
 Please note – this is not beginner friendly and will require technical knowledge and experience.

-It is worth noting that migrating away from any website builder is not beginner friendly.
+It is worth noting that migrating away from any website builder is not beginner-friendly.
 For example, Wix is said to be so difficult, and problematic, that it is often widely (and technically incorrectly) said to be impossible.
-The bottom line is, do not go with any website builder if you know you’re going to need to migrate away in the future.
+The bottom line is, do not go with any site builder if you know you’re going to need to migrate away in the future.